 The significant growth in the number of theatres for which advertising services were provided limits the comparability of operating results from period to period.
-However, since the formation of NCM LLC, there has been negative cash flow from operations, as compared to positive cash flow from operations for RCM and marginal cash flows and uses from NCN.
-This results from the higher level of circuit share payments upon the formation of NCM LLC compared to the amount and timing of inter-company transfers made by RCM to its parent, Regal, when RCM operated as a wholly-owned subsidiary of Regal and affiliate payments made by NCN, when operated prior to the formation of NCM.
+However, since the formation of NCM LLC, there has been negative cash flow from operations, as compared to positive cash flow from operations for RCM.
+This results from the higher level of circuit share payments upon the formation of NCM LLC compared to the amount and timing of inter-company transfers made by RCM to its parent, Regal, when RCM operated as a wholly-owned subsidiary of Regal.
 Also, as screens have been added, as inventory utilization has increased and as legacy contracts have been replaced with our own advertising contracts, the amount of accounts receivable has grown, which has required the use of operating cash.

 We believe that the cash flow related to operating activities in recent historic periods are not representative of the cash flow we expect following the completion of this offering and the entry into the new senior secured credit facility.
 We expect our circuit share expense to be reduced as a percentage of revenue and our interest costs to increase.
-See "-Liquidity and Capital Resources" above
+See "-Liquidity and Capital Resources" above.

-Investina Activities
+Investing Activities

-Cash used in investing activities during all periods relates to investments in our network software and in corporate management systems and purchases of equipment necessary to service the expansion of network affiliate theatre screens and, to a lesser extent, for leasehold improvements and office equipment associated with an expansion of employee headcount.
-The cash provided in prior periods at NCN was due to the sale of previously held long-term assets and lack of significant capital expenditures.
+Cash used in investing activities during all periods relates to investments in our network software and in corporate management systems and purchases of equipment necessary to service the expansion of Network Affiliate theatre screens and, to a lesser extent, for leasehold improvements and office equipment associated with an expansion of employee headcount.

-Financina Activities
+Financing Activities

 Cash provided by financing activities for NCM LLC during the nine months ended December 29, 2005 was primarily related to the sale of membership units to Cinemark.
 Cash provided by financing activities in the other periods resulted from short-term borrowings.
 Cash used in financing activities by RCM resulted from remittances of excess cash to RCM's parent company.
-Financing sources and uses at NCN related to repayments and advances on intercompany receivables.
 We believe that cash flow related to financing activities of the historic periods will not be representative of our cash flow expected after the completion of this offering, due to our entry into the new senior secured credit facility and other changes in financial structure that will occur in conjunction with the offering of our common stock.

-As of September 28, 2006 and December 29, 2005, we had the following debt outstanding and cash and equivalents (in millions of dollars):
+As of June 29, 2006 and December 29, 2005, we had the following debt outstanding and cash and equivalents (in millions of dollars):

-September 28, 2006 December 29, 2005
+June 29, 2006

-Borrowings \$ 10.0 \$ 1.3
+Borrowings under bank credit facility \$ 8.0 \$ 1.3

-Cash and cash equivalents \$ 4.6 \$
+Cash and cash equivalents \$ 1.5 \$

-The cash balance at the end of the historical periods has been typically low, as circuit share payments are made to the founding members out of excess cash.
+The cash balance at the end of the historical periods has been typically low, as circuit share payments are made to the Founding Members out of excess cash.
 After this offering we also expect to have low cash balances due to quarterly dividends we expect to pay pursuant to our dividend policy.